Journeyy/slices-privacy-statement/slices-privacy-statement.md

 If you have complaints about how we handle your personal data, you can contact us using the contact details in this Privacy & Cookie Statement.
 We are happy to help you find a solution.
 If that does not work, you can always lodge a complaint to the Dutch supervisory authority (‘Autoriteit Persoonsgegevens’); more information on how to lodge a complaint can be found on this page (Dutch only).

 ## 13. Questions?
 We take your privacy very seriously and try to protect your privacy as well as possible.
-If you have any questions concerning the manner in which we process your personal data, or you wish to invoke your rights, you may contact us at [email] or call us via 0031 […] (available on Monday through Friday from 9AM to 6PM).
+If you have any questions concerning the manner in which we process your personal data, or you wish to invoke your rights, you may contact us at team@slices.co (available on Monday through Friday from 9AM to 6PM).

 This Privacy Statement may change at any time.
 You will always find our up-to-date Privacy Statement on www.slices.co